learn-co-curriculum/reading-ios-using-tests/README.md

   * The conditional will always begin with an `expect(x)` which typically encapsulates the variable being tested.
 In this case, each of the individual properties of the `FISComment` object are being accessed.

-  * The `.to` is actually just a syntatic sugar that improves readability and acts a placeholder for when the inversion specifier (written as either `.toNot` or `.notTo`) is needed.
+  * The `.to` is actually just a syntactic sugar that improves readability and acts a placeholder for when the inversion specifier (written as either `.toNot` or `.notTo`) is needed.

   * The match specifier, in this case `.equal(y)` which encapsulates the variable or value being compared to, and describes the nature of the comparison.